MorganPeat/MorganPeat.github.io/_posts/2018-01-22-docker-aspnet-core.md

 ENTRYPOINT ["dotnet", "out/firstdockerapp.dll"]
 {% endhighlight %}

-The Dockerfile is pretty self-explanatory, although I haven't yet worked out why the nuget restore and source code copy are separate steps.
+The Dockerfile is pretty self-explanatory (although see [this post](2018-01-22-dotnet-docker-base-images) for more on the dotnet base docker images).
+I haven't yet worked out why the nuget restore and source code copy are separate steps, though.
 <br/>
 <br/>
-Building my application from the Docker command line runs this Dockerfile and givesme  this output:
+Building my application from the Docker command line runs this Dockerfile and gives me this output:
 {% highlight shell %}
 $ docker build
 "docker build" requires exactly 1 argument.